action.skip

 MVE 12/48 12 48 GB 60 GB Adjustable from 20 Mbps to 10 Gbps

-* The Megaport Internet access is symmetric, redundant, diverse, and includes DDoS scrubbing protection.
+* The Megaport Internet access is symmetric, redundant, and diverse.
 Megaport Internet access is adjustable through the Megaport Internet connection that you attach to the MVE.

 When choosing an MVE instance size, keep in mind these items: